clearfixx/REDUX/README.md

 This is simple app created by Vite (Vanilla JS) to learn how to work **REDUX**.

-# Files
+# About

 I've been created this simple app for undrstandidng main redux conceptions.
-Perhaps this appwill behelpful to someone in the initial stages of learning Redux
+Perhaps this app will be helpful to someone in the initial stages of learning Redux

 # Running up